giriaryan694-a11y/FamTube/README.md

 - **Set `FAMTUBE_SECRET_KEY`** to a fixed value in production to prevent session invalidation on restart
 - **IP Filtering** is disabled by default — enable it from the Admin Dashboard when needed
 - All file uploads are validated by **magic bytes**, not just extensions
+- For local WebRTC testing, use `http2https` or `localhost` to satisfy browser secure-context requirements

 ---